IstutiMaurya/IstutiMaurya/README.md

 - 🔭 I have done an Internship **at OIA Software and Private Solutions Limited in Graphics Designing**

-- 🌱 I have learnt **React.js, Adobe Photoshop, Adobe Illustrator.**
+- 🌱 I have learnt **React.js, Adobe Photoshop, Adobe Illustrator,Mahine Leaning and Web Scrapping.**

 - 👯 I’m looking to collaborate on **Projects related to Machine Learning and  Front-end Development.**